 07 Mar 2020

 The Embassy of Sweden is committed to do our part to help protect our visitors, staff, and fellow Washingtonians amid the coronavirus outbreak.
-House of Sweden, including all exhibitions, will therefore be temporarily closed to the public during the weekends.
+House of Sweden, including all exhibitions, will therefore be temporarily closed to the public during the weekends until further notice.
 Don’t forget to check back for updates as we will continue to work hard to bring exciting events and exhibitions to House of Sweden.

 Worn by world artists such as Lady Gaga and Björk, Swedish designer and artist Bea Szenfeld has made international headlines with her spectacular paper couture.
 Papier displays Szenfeld's handmade paper garments with Stina Wirsén's expressive fashion drawings as a colorful backdrop.
 The two artists meet in a mutual affection for the analogue handmade process and for the love of paper.

 Bea Szenfeld, born 1972 in Poland, lives and works in Stockholm, Sweden.
 Using scissors, tape, staples, needle and thread, Szenfeld creates pieces that are both bold and delicate at the same time.
 Some pieces are origami folds, others consist of thousands of individual pieces put together.
 The craftsmanship together with her daring design language creates works that point both backwards and forward in time.
 Her garments can be found in art galleries and fashion magazines as well as on Nobel Prize guests, politicians and musicians.